simvue-io/docs/docs/tutorial_advanced/introduction.md

 sudo apt-get update && sudo apt-get install docker.io
 ```
 To check that this worked, run `docker` - you should see a list of help for the commands.

+!!! tip
+    If you wish to run this on a Windows computer (without using Docker Desktop) via Windows Subsystem for Linux, [^^follow this guide on setting up Docker with WSL.^^](https://dev.to/bowmanjd/install-docker-on-windows-wsl-without-docker-desktop-34m9)

 ### Pull Docker image
 Next we need to pull the container, which is stored in the Simvue repository's registry:
 ```